ilEnzio/ilEnzio.github.io/aboutme.md

 ### my history

 I began life as a professional story analyst, and poker player.
-Two things which have servered me surprisingly well in my journey as a Data Scientist!
+Two things which have served me surprisingly well in my journey as a Data Scientist!